antorsa/antorsa/README.md

 ### Hi there 👋

 # 💫 About Me:
-Data Analyst currently learning new programming tools such as Python, Apache Spark, etc.<br>
+Currently learning new programming tools such as Python, Javascript, etc.<br>

 ## 🌐 Socials: